Skip to main content

 Tip

-Set mcp_servers on the AgentSession for shared defaults across multiple agents in a workflow.
-Set mcp_servers on a specific Agent only when that agent needs a different set of MCP servers.
+Set toolsets on the AgentSession for shared defaults across multiple agents in a workflow.
+Set toolsets on a specific Agent only when that agent needs a different set of tools.
 This is the same override pattern used by stt, llm, tts, and other agent properties.